scrwho/Hobfield_simulation/README.md

 # Hobfield
-The is the source code and data for Hopfield Network Project for my school work.
-Advace Project 2.
+This is the source code and data for Hopfield Network Project for my school work.
+Advanced Project 2.
  Acknowledgement to my supervisor Professor Mathias Bode, who guide me through the work.

 # Project data